 - No need to remove springs to change resistance levels.

-- Removable handles that offer an array of additional exercises and Pilates workouts you can use this chair for.
+- Stability chair with handles that are not only removable, but also offer an array of additional exercises and Pilates workouts you can use this chair for.

 - Compatible with the BASI Systems F2 upgrade if you ever need to up your game down the line.